monisharajendran/Bankrupcy_report/Deliverables.md

 Actionable Use Cases

-Lenders can prioritize ROA + leverage-screening for early detection.
+Lenders can prioritize ROA + leverage screening for early detection.

-Investors can use SHAP-driven models to monitor portfolio risk dynamically.
+Investors can use SHAP driven models to monitor portfolio risk dynamically.

 Financial managers gain interpretable insights on which ratios require immediate correction.